Monday, February 3, 2014

 Total Khéops aka Total Chaos (Jean-Claude Izzo, 1995)

-Bad stuff just keeps happening to the police inspector Fabio Montale: his old friend Ugo was killed after avenging the death of their mutual friend Manu, Fabio's platonic love Leila was brutally raped and killed and his not-so-platonic love Marie-Lou was beaten savagely by her asshole pimp.
-During the routine day our hero also needs to deal with some punk dealer who beat his girlfriend's gay brother.
+Bad stuff just keeps happening to the police inspector Fabio Montale: his old friend Ugo was killed after avenging the death of their mutual friend Manu, Fabio's platonic love Leila was brutally raped and killed, and his not-so-platonic love Marie-Lou was beaten savagely by her asshole pimp.
+During the routine day, our hero also needs to deal with a punk dealer who beat his girlfriend's gay brother.
 Plus other shit, lots of other shit.

-Eventually all the above events turn out to be related.
-Even more, they trigger the gangster war between Marseilles mafia and Camorra from Naples.
+Eventually, all the above events turn out to be related.
+Even more, they trigger the gangster war between the Marseilles mafia and the Camorra from Naples.
 Total chaos?
 Definitely!
-At the end of this thing even our main protagonist himself is so confused that he freely admits that "I couldn't really make heads or tails of it all."
+At the end of this thing, even our main protagonist himself is so confused that he freely admits that "I couldn't really make heads or tails of it all."

-I didn't get some of it also to be honest, but still liked it a lot.
-Especially the first half is a total page turner.
-Although it is pretty bleak and at times a bit depressing, it's full of life and genuine emotions.
-Melancholy, nostalgia, sadness, broken relationships, lost friendships - they give the novel an unique and personal tone so I didn't really mind that story itself was somehow neglected and not very coherent.
-At least I didn't mind it at the beginning, but slowly all those repetitive digressions (women, food, art, history, politics etc) become quite annoying and even irritating.
-I'm not saying that it's bad writing because it's actually brilliant one.
-Sub-plots are fluent and they do develop nicely, it's just that pace is a bit too slow.
-At least it was for my likening.
+I didn't get some of it, too, to be honest, but still liked it a lot.
+Especially the first half is a total page-turner.
+Although it is bleak and at times a bit depressing, it's full of life and genuine emotions.
+Melancholy, nostalgia, sadness, broken relationships, and lost friendships - these elements give the novel a unique and personal tone, which is why I didn't mind that the story itself was neglected and not very coherent.
+At first, I didn't mind it, but as it went on, the repetitive digressions (women, food, art, history, politics, etc.) became quite annoying and even irritating.
+I'm not saying that it's bad writing because it's actually brilliant.
+Sub-plots are fluent and develop nicely, but the pace is too slow.
+At least it was to my liking.

-Also didn't like Fabio's characterization very much.
-20+ years of service and hard life in the army and on the streets should made him more tough (he actually cries at least a couple of times for fuck's sake!) and especially more cynical.
-There's practically zero humor in this one and most dialogues are unbelievable corny, even Seagal or JCVD would be embarrassed by same of the one liners.
+Also, I didn't like Fabio's character very much.
+20+ years of service and the hard life in the army and on the streets should have made him tougher (he actually cries at least a couple of times for fuck's sake!) and especially more cynical.
+There's practically zero humour in this one, and most dialogues are unbelievably corny, even Seagal would be embarrassed by some of the one-liners.
 Check this one for an example:

 "What's the connection?"